-At the Civil War Trust, we don’t just acquire historic land.
+At the American Battlefield Trust, we don’t just acquire historic land.
 It is our desire to restore it to its original condition.

 This process requires painstaking research to determine the appearance of these hallowed landscapes when soldiers struggled there.
 We utilize wartime photographs, maps, and primary sources to determine the contours of the land and which structures were present at the time of the battle.